-NEW: Minor in Landscape Architecture
+Minor in Landscape Architecture

 This 19- or 20-unit minor provides students interested in the design of the built environment the chance to engage in a course of study that includes landscape architectural history and design, landscape ecology and planning.

-NEW: Minor in Real Estate Development
+Minor in Real Estate Development

 Designed to prepare students to create and sustain value in the real estate industry, the Minor in Real Estate Development consists of six courses (18 units), including a professional project for real estate development.

 Minor in Sustainable Built Environments